Bosbobos/NaturalisticAdversarialPatches/README.md

 - `--tiny`: only works for YOLOv3 and YOLOv4.
 To use TOLOv4tiny, enable this argument.
 - `--classBiggan`: the class of generated patch.
 You can choose from 0 to 999 (ImageNet pretrained).

-The result (i.e, adversarial patch) will be saved at exp/exp{experiemnt id} automatically.
+The result (i.e., adversarial patch) will be saved at exp/exp{experiemnt id} automatically.
 You can use tensorboard to check the training history:
 ```bash
 tensorboard --logdir=./exp
 ```

 ## Credits
-- BigGAN code and weights are base on: [GANLatentDiscovery](https://github.com/anvoynov/GANLatentDiscovery)
+- BigGAN code and weights are based on: [GANLatentDiscovery](https://github.com/anvoynov/GANLatentDiscovery)

-- StyleGAN2 code and wieghts are based on: [stylegan2](https://github.com/NVlabs/stylegan2)
+- StyleGAN2 code and weights are based on: [stylegan2](https://github.com/NVlabs/stylegan2)

 - YOLOv2 and adversarial patch codes are based on: [adversarial-yolo](https://gitlab.com/EAVISE/adversarial-yolo)